How to Use your FSA Benefits Debit Card

 IIAS is an Inventory Information Approval System approved by the IRS.
 This system allows the retailer to automatically substantiate eligible FSA purchases through their inventory control system.

-How does the debit card benefit me as a participant?
+How does the benefits debit card benefit me as a participant?

 Using the GGA Benefits Card provides you with 3 major benefits: